ajschumacher/ajschumacher.github.io/20150523-tf-idf_is_about_what_matters/index.md

 This is not a very difficult idea.
 You may have invented it yourself at some point.
 But it gets so buried in terminology and secondary implementation details that people sometimes talk about it as if it were a deep and mysterious modeling technique.
 (It's not.)

 Here's an example of how the exposition can lose people.
 It's from a nice [dissertation](http://www.cs.utexas.edu/~ml/papers/marlin-dissertation-06.pdf).
-It starts pretty good:
+It starts nicely:

 > “Tokens that occur frequently in a given string should have higher contribution to similarity than those that occur few times, as should those tokens that are rare among the set of strings under consideration.”